oxidecomputer/crucible/tools/README.md

 This is a simple dtrace script that measures latency times for when a r/w/f job is submitted to the internal upstairs work queue, to when that job has completed and the notification was sent back to the guest.
+If the upstairs is not yet running, add the -Z flag to dtrace so it will wait to find the matching probe.
 ```
 sudo dtrace -s tools/perfgw.d
 ```